 We also don’t know what’s happening in the rest of the world during this time.
 I felt at times as isolated from the European continent as the soldiers did; they did not seem to have much of an idea of what was going on over there at various times.
 We are given quick snippets of information at times when it seems crucial to the story.
 I suppose with as many fronts as Turtledove is following, anything more would’ve made it a lot more confusing.

 For the most part, Turtledove has kept his novels showing the war through the eyes of the common man, rather than pivotal historical figures.
 We have watched the Socialist Flora Hamburger rise from virtual obscurity to her own seat in the House of Representatives, but who has ever heard of this woman?
-With the notable exception of General Custer and President Theodore Roosevelt, we see just how much the war affect the average citizen; the average soldier.
+With the notable exception of General Custer and President Theodore Roosevelt, we see just how much the war affects the average citizen; the average soldier.

 The novel ends with many of the stories not wrapped up.
 Yet this is the end of the series… Turtledove, I believe, has become as enamored of the characters he developed as we have.
 There is another series about to begin: American Empire.

 I am looking forward to seeing what happens next.

 Previous book in series (link): The Great War: Walk in Hell